-o GAPP 22.1 Subprinciple The risk management framework should include reliable information and timely reporting systems, which should enable the adequate monitoring and management of relevant risks within acceptable parameters and levels, control and incentive mechanisms, codes of conduct, business continuity planning, and an independent audit function.

-o GAPP 22.2 Subprinciple The general approach to the SWF's risk management framework should be publicly disclosed.
+- o GAPP 22.1 Subprinciple The risk management framework should include reliable information and timely reporting systems, which should enable the adequate monitoring and management of relevant risks within acceptable parameters and levels, control and incentive mechanisms, codes of conduct, business continuity planning, and an independent audit function. - o GAPP 22.2 Subprinciple The general approach to the SWF's risk management framework should be publicly disclosed.

 We discuss our general approach to risk management here and have published our Risk Management Policy (which deals with non-investment risk) to our website here.
-This Policy includes the Board's Risk Appetite Statement which sets out the Board's investment risk and business risk constraints.
-The Board receives regular reporting against these constraints.
+This Policy includes the Board's Risk Appetite Statement which sets out the Board's investment risk and business risk constraints and a Risk Assessment Framework.
+The Board receives regular reporting against these constraints and on enterprise risks.
+The Audit Committee receives regular reporting on the internal audit function.